 It is not that I hate gift giving; in fact, the opposite is true.
 I love giving thoughtful and meaningful gifts.
 However, as I was steering myself onto a path to become frugal, I had to seriously look at the materialist gift giving experience for what it was.

 So much money – seriously, So.
 Much.
 Money. – is spent on insignificant, materialistic and meaningless gifts.
 I’m filled with angst just thinking about all the money that I have wasted on long-forgotten gifts and useless trinkets.
 In the true spirit of frugality, I had to come up with new budget gift giving ideas.

 How To Excel at Gift Giving on a Budget

 The art of gift giving on a budget is a delicate balance.
 You want to be frugal, not cheap – this is applicable to extended family and small business gifts, too.
 Ideally, you want to come up with big gift ideas on a small budget – and I have quite a few economical gift tips to get you started!

 Budgeting for gifts is one of the best ways to fend off the guilt and anxiety associated with gift giving when you trying to be frugal.
 Within your household budget, create a Gift Budget category for every month of the year.

-When you save money for gifts throughout the year, you aren’t confronted with how to budget for Christmas gifts in December or birthday presents in August.
+When you save money for gifts throughout the year through the Sinking Fund, you aren’t confronted with how to budget for Christmas gifts in December or birthday presents in August.
 You have already planned for it.
 Just be resolute; whatever amount you set for your gift ideas budget, stick to it!

 Pro Tip: Don’t have a budget?
 Get started today with my free printable Budget Worksheet!
 Just subscribe to my blog and you get it for free!